After a day of snowmobiling in January 2015, a four-wheeler accident pinned Sandy’s leg against a garage closet.

 Our prosthetic rehabilitation services include:

-Sandy received physical therapy at CRS for more than a year.
+Sandy received physical therapy at UPMC Rehabilitation Institute for more than a year.
 She credits Lisa with enabling her to reach her goal of returning to work.
 She now walks with a cane and aspires to learn to run on her prosthetic limb.
 She also mentors other amputees.